-According to Psychology Today, your brain is more of an image processor than a word processor.
+Your brain processes images much faster than words.
 That’s why it’s generally easier for you to understand and remember visual information than written information.
-This is known as the pictorial superiority effect (PSE), which basically means that we remember stuff better when it includes pictures.
+This is known as the pictorial superiority effect (PSE), which basically means that we remember information better when it includes pictures.

 What is process mapping?